Margaret remembers that for me

 Anne first appeared in my life when the Boarshead Theater hosted Bob Gibson's The Courtship of Carl Sandburg, nearly 20 years ago.
 A few weeks later I took a friend to see her at the Fiddle; a few weeks after that I took my family to see her at Kalamazoo's Celery City Music Hall.
 We've seen her regularly since.

-Late in the show, Anne sang The Dutchman, which is Michael Smith's contribution to the short list of truly great songs.
-It's about growing old, and love, and memory.
-I took this note's title from The Dutchman's refrain.
+Late in tonight’s show, Anne sang The Dutchman, which is Michael Smith‘s contribution to the short list of truly great songs.
+It’s about growing old, and love, and memory.
+I took this note’s title from The Dutchman’s refrain.

 Anne's encore was David Roth's Manuel Garcia, a song about cancer, and families, and love, and support.
 I really needed that; thanks, Anne.